Installer Directory

 The Best Weather for Heat Pumps

 It should be noted that the optimal climate for heat pumps are ones that are warm or moderate.
 This is because the pumps work by extracting the heat from the surrounding air and converting it into energy.
+However, heat pumps are specifically designed to operate efficiently in cooler climates such as the UK, where usable heat is still present in the air, ground, or water even at low temperatures.
 So, the warmer the climate, the more heat can be extracted.
 Of course, the fact that heat pumps can be used as forms of central heating and air conditioning also comes in pretty handy.

 Some heat pumps are able to function better in colder climates than others, something which should be kept in mind.
 The air source heat pump is less likely to function efficiently in colder weather because of the exposed piping.
+That said, modern air source heat pumps are designed with advanced defrost cycles and inverter technology to maintain performance in winter conditions.
 As a result, the heat pump will need to work extra hard in order to remove any ice that has formed in or outside of the system.
 On the other hand, ground source heat pumps will tend to work effectively in cold weather because they have been buried underground where there is a constant supply of natural warmth.

 If your heat pump system is not able to get enough warmth from the surrounding air, a supplementary system will need to be implemented to keep things going.
-While this can lead to an increase in your energy bills for a short period of time, you will have a form of backup heating that can pick up the slack when the air source heat pump starts to lose efficiency.
+In practice, many UK systems rely on built-in electric backup heaters rather than separate external heating systems.
+While this can lead to an increase in your energy bills for a short period of time, you will have a form of backup heating that can pick up the slack when the Air source heat pumps starts to lose efficiency.
 Air source heat pumps are much more at risk of inefficiency in cold weather due to the exposed piping, especially when compared to the concealed ground source heat pumps.

 In the next section, the reason for the loss of efficiency found in air source heat pumps during cold weather will be further explained.